6 Top Benefits to Attract and Retain the Best Employees

 As health care premiums continue to increase, employers are continually shifting costs to employees in the form of higher co-payments, deductibles, and out-of-pocket costs.
 To help offset some of the sting associated with these higher expenses, many employers are implementing Health Care Flexible Spending Account (FSA) plans.
 An FSA allows employees to pay certain unreimbursed healthcare and dependent care expenses with before-tax dollars.
 A flex plan can be a desirable part of your employee benefits package.

-Want to know more about there options?
+Want to know more about these options?
 Contact me today to schedule an appointment to discuss the best options for you and your company.

 As an independent broker with 35+ years of experience, Ed is committed to providing quality insurance options for both groups and individuals at affordable prices.